 The one thing that most people know and understand about how moving companies calculate moving costs is that they base the price off of the weight the movers use when packing the truck.

 There are three basic methods of cost calculation, some of which may or may not suit some people.

 The first method is the True Binding Not-to-Exceed estimate.
 With this method, the estimate always favors the consumer rather than the movers.
 All that is means is that if your actual moving weight exceeds the weight that was calculated by the movers you will only have to pay for the calculation.
 However, if your weight happens to be less than the calculated amount you will pay less than the calculated amount.

 The second appropriation method is the slightly simplified Binding Estimate Method.
 Often referred to as a fixed price agreement.
 The difference between this method and the first true binding not-to-exceed estimate method is that you don’t have any chance to pay less.
 You agree to pay the movers the estimated amount and that is it, the price is, “Fixed,” if you will.
 The actual weight of your item load is completely irrelevant, only the initial weight that was calculated will matter in the end.

-This estimation method is usually considered the most fair for all parties involved, that is, if everyone on both sides is completely honest.
-Unfortunately this isn’t always the case and that means there are certain risks that can present themselves to both the movers and the consumers.
+This estimation method is usually considered the fairest for all parties involved, that is if everyone on both sides is completely honest.
+Unfortunately, this isn’t always the case and that means there are certain risks that can present themselves to both the movers and the consumers.

 |STORAGE NEAR YOU||MOVERS IN YOUR AREA|